 The timeless landscape is dotted with prehistoric ruins dating back 5,000 years.
 Megalithic sites like Ħaġar Qim are evidence that, in roughly 3000 BC, settlers from Sicily arrived in search of arable land.
 While the humble, mud-brick village that once surrounded its temple is long gone, stones from the temple still stand.
 Archaeologists believe it was dedicated to a fertility goddess and that it functioned as a celestial calendar, much like Stonehenge.
 Artifacts from this and other prehistoric sites are housed in the National Museum of Archaeology in Valletta.

 Near Ħaġar Qim is the fisherman's harbor of Marsaxlokk.
 A favorite with cruise travelers, it's home to a fleet of typical Maltese fishing boats.
 While Marsaxlokk has a fine main square and church, the action is along the harbor — especially during the Sunday fish market.
 The distinctive shape of the boats goes back eight centuries before Christ to when Malta was a Phoenician colony.
 These colorful boats pop in the dazzling sunlight, seeming to celebrate yet another unique heritage of the Mediterranean world.

-A visit to Malta is one more vivid example of how you can never exhaust Europe of its fascinating sights.
-And, as with any great Mediterranean destination, the cruise ship crowds may congest its most famous attractions, but the rewards are great for those who understand some of the history of the place they're exploring and take the initiative to venture away from the crowds — to the lonesome stone circles, desolate castle ruins, and inviting back lanes.
+As with any great Mediterranean destination, the cruise ship crowds may congest Malta's most famous attractions, but the rewards are great for those who understand some of the history of the place they're exploring and take the initiative to venture away from the crowds — to the lonesome stone circles, desolate castle ruins, and inviting back lanes.